 - McKibbon Hospitality along with Coro Realty Advisors will build a 186-room Hampton Inn & Suites by Hilton in Buckhead

-- The 260-room Omni Atlanta will open this year, as the flagship hotel of SunTrust Park, home to the Atlanta Braves
+- The 260-room Omni Atlanta will open in early 2018, as the flagship hotel of SunTrust Park, home to the Atlanta Braves

 Past valuations and transactions that speak to the current opportunity include: